EXCLUSIVE-U.S. mulls using sweeping powers to ramp up production of coronavirus protective gear

 Schools shut, travel curbed as world races to fight coronavirus

-(Reporting by Ted Hesson and Alexandra Alper; Additional reporting by Michael Erman, Jeff Mason and Mike Stone; Editing by Ross Colvin and Will Dunham)
+(Reporting by Ted Hesson and Alexandra Alper; Additional reporting by Michael Erman, Jeff Mason, Mike Stone and David Brunnstrom; Editing by Ross Colvin, Will Dunham and Daniel Wallis)

 ((Ted.Hesson@thomsonreuters.com; 202-450-8633;))